ericconstantinides/create-menu/README.md

 # CreateMenu

-createMenu creates a menu from a JSON object.
-The created menu is ES5 compatible
+Create Menu creates an HTML menu from a JSON object.
+It also includes CSS and ES5 compatible JS to operate the menu.

 ## Table of Contents